cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 <HighlightBox type="info">

-**Packing procedure parameters is called marshaling.**
+Packing procedure parameters is called **marshaling**.

-**Marshaling** is _the process of gathering data from one or more applications, putting data pieces into a message buffer, and organizing the data into a prescribed data format_.
+Specifically, this is _the process of gathering data from one or more applications, putting data pieces into a message buffer, and organizing the data into a prescribed data format_.

 Marshaling is vital to pass output parameters of a program written in one language as inputs to programs in a different language.

 </HighlightBox>

 3. The client stub then makes a system call to send the message.
-4. The client's local operating system (OS) sends the message from the client (machine) to the server (machine) through the corresponding transport layers.
+4. The client's local operating system (OS) sends the message from the client (machine A) to the server (machine B) through the corresponding transport layers.
-5. Then the server OS passes the incoming packets to the server stub.
+5. The server OS passes the incoming packets to the server stub.
-5. The server stub unpacks the message and with it the included procedure parameters - this is called unmarshaling.
+6. The server stub unpacks the message and with it the included procedure parameters - this is called **unmarshaling**.
-6. The server stub calls a server procedure and the procedure is executed.
+7. The server stub calls a server procedure and the procedure is executed.
-7. Once the procedure is finalized, the output is returned to the server stub.
+8. Once the procedure is finalized, the output is returned to the server stub.
-8. The server stub packs the return values into a message.
+9. The server stub packs the return values into a message.
-9. The message is sent to the transport layer, which sends the message to the client's transport layer.
+10. The message is sent to the transport layer, which sends the message to the client's transport layer.
-10. The client stub unmarshals the return parameters.
+11. The client stub unmarshals the return parameters.

 <HighlightBox type="note">

-In an Open Systems Interconnection (OSI) model, RPC touches the transport and application layer.
+In an Open Systems Interconnection (OSI) model, RPC touches the transport and application layers.

 The transport layer is tasked with the reliable sending and receiving of messages across a network.
 It requires error-checking mechanisms, data flow controls, data integrity assurance, congestion avoidance, multiplexing, and same order delivery.

 The application layer is tasked with ensuring effective communication between applications on different computer systems and networks.
-It is a component of an application controlling methods to communicate with other devices.
+It is an application component that controls methods of communication with other devices.

 </HighlightBox>

 ### RPC and Cosmos

-In Cosmos, RPCs are used by the command-line interface (CLI) among others to access chains.
+In Cosmos, RPCs are used by the command-line interface (CLI) among other things to access chains.
 A node exposes several endpoints - gRPC, REST, and Tendermint endpoint.

-The Tendermint RPC endpoint is an HTTP1.1 server exposed by Tendermint.
+The Tendermint RPC endpoint is an HTTP1.1 server.
 The default port is `26657`.
 The gRPC server default port is `9090`, and the REST server default port is `1317`.

 The Tendermint RPC is independent of the Cosmos SDK and can be configured.
 It uses HTTP `POST` and JSON-RPC 2.0 for data encoding.

 <HighlightBox type="tip">

-For more information on the Tendermint RPC, gRPC, and REST server, a closer look at the [Cosmos SDK documentation](https://docs.cosmos.network/master/core/grpc_rest.html) is recommended.
+For more information on the Tendermint RPC, gRPC, and the REST server, a closer look at the [Cosmos SDK documentation](https://docs.cosmos.network/master/core/grpc_rest.html) is recommended.

 </HighlightBox>

+<HighlightBox type="info">

 Cosmos exposes both the Tendermint RPC and the Cosmos LCD.

-<HighlightBox type="info">

 For example, [CosmJS] uses RPC to implement a JSON-RPC API.

 </HighlightBox>

 ## Protobuf

-**Protocol Buffers (Protobuf)** is an open-source, cross-platform data format developed by Google.
+**Protobuff** (for "Protocol Buffers") is an open-source, cross-platform data format developed by Google.
 It helps serliaize structured data and assists with program communication in networks or when storing data.

 <HighlightBox type="tip">

-If you want to get more accustumed to Protobuf, a look at the [official documentation](https://developers.google.com/protocol-buffers) helps dive deeper, and offers guides and tutorials.
+If you want to get more accustumed to Protobuf, a look at the [official documentation](https://developers.google.com/protocol-buffers) helps dive deeper and offers guides and tutorials.

 Also take a look at the [section on this platform on Protobuf](../academy/2-main-concepts/protobuf.md).

 </HighlightBox>

-In Cosmos, Protobuf is a data serialization method, which developers use to describe message formats.
+In Cosmos, Protobuf is a data serialization method which developers use to describe message formats.
 There is a lot of internal communication within a Cosmos application, and Protobuf is central to how communication is done.

-With Cosmos SDK v0.40, Protobuf began replacing Amino as the data encoding format of chain states and transactions.
-One of the reasons was that the encoding/decoding performance is better with Protobuf than Amino.
+With Cosmos SDK v0.40, Protobuf began replacing Amino as the data encoding format of chain states and transactions, in part because encoding/decoding performance is better with Protobuf than Amino.
 In addition, the developer tooling is also better for Protobuf.
-Another benefit of switching to Protobuf is that the use of gRPC is fostered - Protobuf automatically defines and generates gRPC functions.
-Thus, developers no longer have to implement the same query for RPC, LCD, and CLI.
+Another benefit of switching is that the use of gRPC is fostered, as Protobuf automatically defines and generates gRPC functions.
+Thus developers no longer have to implement the same query for RPC, LCD, and CLI.

 ## gRPC